Old TV darlings dumped as Golden Globes seek out the new and edgy

 "It's the job of the people in the industry to try and prepare people for the next generation of shows, and make sure something strong is on the upwards escalator, so I welcome the new shows in the category," "Downton Abbey" creator Julian Fellowes said in an interview.

-The Golden Globes, voted for by the members of the Hollywood Foreign Press Association, are one of Hollywood's top honours for film and television, and winners will be announced at a televised ceremony in Beverly Hills on January 12.
+The Golden Globes, voted for by the members of the Hollywood Foreign Press Association, are one of Hollywood's top honors for film and television, and winners will be announced at a televised ceremony in Beverly Hills on Jan.
+12.

 Online streaming platform Netflix barged in this year with its first forays into original programming: "House of Cards" snagged four nominations, while female prison drama "Orange is the New Black" and comedy "Arrested Development" picked up a nomination each.

-A surprise entry into the mix was premium cable channel Starz, which had two shows vying for honours in the TV mini-series/movie categories, landing a network record of six nominations.
+A surprise entry into the mix was premium cable channel Starz, which had two shows vying for honors in the TV mini-series/movie categories, landing a network record of six nominations.

 Starz received nominations for "Dancing on the Edge," a BBC drama about a black jazz band in 1930s London, and "The White Queen," a medieval period piece co-produced by the BBC and Starz.
 They will challenge HBO's Liberace biopic "Behind the Candelabra," Sundance Channel's New Zealand thriller "Top of the Lake" and FX Networks' "American Horror Story: Coven" for best miniseries/movie.